surfstudio/SurfGear/packages/mwwm/README.md

 #### WidgetModel

-`WidgetModel` is like a back side of your widget.
+`WidgetModel` is like the backside of your widget.
 Its concept is very similar to `State` with one big difference. `State` knows nothing about the business logic of your application and can't even reference any business-logic components, but `WidgetModel` does.

 - It holds the current state of the widget, which can be meaningful for business logic scenarios;
-- It knows which user input (or any other UI event) should trigger which business logic scenarios and acts like a dispatcher between them.
+- It knows which user input (or any other UI event) should trigger which business logic scenarios and acts as a dispatcher between them.

 Presented by `WidgetModel` class.